dabeaz/cluegen/README.md

 A: There is no `setup.py` file, installer, or an official release.
 You install it by copying the code into your own project. `cluegen.py` is small.
 You are encouraged to copy and modify it to your own purposes.

+**Q: But what if new features get added?**

+A: What new features?
+The best new features are no new features.

 **Q: How do you pronounce and use `cluegen` in a sentence?**